 School Advisory Council

 The School Advisory Council (SAC) is a great way for parents to get involved in their student's education.
 We encourage all interested parents to attend.
-SAC meetings are generally held virtually the third Tuesday of every month at 6:00 p.m..
-A meeting code is posted on the website prior to the meeting.
+SAC meetings are generally held on the third Tuesday of every month at 6:00 p.m.

 Role of the Trustee